AnIdiotsGuide/discordjs-bot-guide/first-bot/a-basic-command-handler.md

 ## Our first Event: Message

-The `message` event is obviously the most important one, as it will receive all messages sent to the bot.
-Create the `./events/message.js` file \(make sure it's spelled _exactly_ like that\) and look at this bit of code:
+The `messageCreate` event is obviously the most important one, as it will receive all messages sent to the bot.
+Create the `./events/messageCreate.js` file \(make sure it's spelled _exactly_ like that\) and look at this bit of code:

 ```javascript
 module.exports = (client, message) => {